 Because rhetoric – and practice – of the fight against terrorism drives rebel movements to the edges of International Humanitarian Law, NGOs would be more and more under the influence of States.

-This is true, as in both instances we are defined by a negative: not a government organisation (NGO) and not a state armed group (NSAG).
-And in both cases, the only international legal legitimacy is offered through the International Humanitarian Law (IHL).
-Non-State Armed Groups are considered illegal under all other national and international legal frameworks but are granted the right to medical treatment and the right to receive humanitarian assistance for populations under their control through IHL.
-Humanitarian non-government organisations can demand access to rebel held zones and establish a legitimate dialogue under IHL.
-In a sense, “NGO” and “NSAG” are condemned to each other.
+We should be able to come to an agreement; after all, we are both representing an NGO”, stated the chief negotiator for the Taliban to representative of MSF in Afghanistan in 2009.
+This is true, as both Non-Governmental Organizations (NGOs) and Non-State Armed Groups (NSAGs) are defined by a negative and in both cases, the only international legal legitimacy is offered through the International Humanitarian Law (IHL).
+Non-State Armed Groups are considered illegal under all other national and international legal frameworks, but indeed they are granted the right to medical treatment, and the right to receive humanitarian assistance for populations under their control, through IHL.
+Humanitarian Non-government organizations can demand access to rebel held zones and establish a legitimate dialogue under IHL.
+In a sense, NGOs and NSAGs are condemned to each other(1).

 By Michiel Hofman.
-Photo by Victor J. Blue, © Victor J. Blue 2015.
+Photo by Tomas van Houtryve © VII, 2005.